 (also referred to as "partial-birth" abortion) - After 21 weeks

-The dilation and extraction method of late-term abortion is a focal point of legislation efforts by anti-abortion advocates.
+The dilation and extraction method of late-term abortion is a focal point in legislation efforts by anti-abortion advocates.

-The Los Angeles Times Health News accurately describes the Dilation and Extraction method as follows:
+The M Health News accurately describes the Dilation and Extraction method as follows:

 Intact dilation and extraction involves removing the fetus feet-first except for the head.
 Physicians then use suction to collapse the head, usually after injecting the fetus with a drug to kill it before beginning the procedure.

-A second method of abortion performed after the sixteenth week of pregnancy, usually at 19 to 20 weeks, is referred to as "medical induction" or "instillation".
-This method that employs drugs to force an early labor (induced labor) and can only be performed at the sixteenth week of pregnancy or later because the ambiotic sac which surrounds the fetus is too small to accurately locate.
-Use of medical induction abortions has gradually declined and are performed in less than one-percent of abortions in the U.S.
+A second method of abortion performed after the sixteenth week of pregnancy, usually at 19 to 20 weeks, is referred to as "medical induction" or "instillation."
+This method employs drugs to force an early labor (induced labor), and can only be performed at the sixteenth week of pregnancy or later because the amniotic sac which surrounds the fetus is too small to accurately locate.
+Medically induced abortions have gradually declined and are performed in less than one percent of abortions in the U.S.

-With medical induction, a chemical solution such as saline solution (salt water), urea, potassium choloride is injected into the amniotic sac in the womb; prostaglandins are inserted through the vagina; pitocin is injected intravenously.
+With medical induction, a chemical solution—such as saline solution (salt water), urea, and potassium chloride—is injected into the amniotic sac in the womb.
+Prostaglandins are then inserted through the vagina, while pitocin is injected intravenously.
 This causes the woman to go into premature labor.
 She then expels the fetus and placenta.
 With the medical induction or instillation method, labor can be prolonged, lasting hours or even days.
 It can be painful and also emotionally draining.

 Dr. Katharine O'Connell from New York's Columbia-Presbyterian Hospital is a member of the pro-choice group of Physicians for Reproductive Choice and Health.
-She explains that this method of later-term abortion "puts the woman under particular stress" and that labor can take as much as two to three days.
+She explains that this method of later-term abortion "puts the woman under particular stress", and that labor can take as many as two to three days.